 Redshift doesn’t scale up and down easily.
 This is because Redshift adds or removes new nodes to every cluster.
-It does not have the auto-scaling feature and so, it may take anywhere from minutes to hours, depending on the size of your clusters, to scale and resize your data.
+It does not have the auto-scaling feature and so it can take anywhere from minutes to hours, depending on the size of your clusters, to scale and resize your data.

 Snowflake seamlessly auto-scales without any delay, in seconds or minutes.
 This is because data is stored separately from the computing clusters.
 Therefore, the system allows data to be shared without interrupting the computing workload or the users– allowing fast scaling without any interruptions.

 Basic Database Features